wacncontent/CustomizeTool/output/articles/vs-azure-tools-publish-azure-application-wizard.md

 ## Prerequisites

 Before you can publish your web application to Azure, you need to have a Microsoft account and an Azure subscription, and you have to associate your web application with an Azure cloud service.
-If you’ve already completed these tasks, you can skip to the next section.
+If you've already completed these tasks, you can skip to the next section.

 1. Get a Microsoft account and an Azure subscription.
 You can try a free one month free Azure subscription [here](/pricing/1rmb-trial/)

 1. Create a cloud service and a storage account on Azure.
 You can do this from Server Explorer in Visual Studio, or by using the [Azure Management portal](https://manage.windowsazure.cn/).
 For more information about how to set up your Azure environment, see [Setting Up Services Required to Publish a Cloud Service from Visual Studio](/documentation/articles/vs-azure-tools-publish-azure-application-wizard).

 1. Enable your web application for Azure.
-To enable your web application to be published to Azure from Visual Studio, you’ll need to associate it with an Azure cloud service project in Visual Studio.
+To enable your web application to be published to Azure from Visual Studio, you'll need to associate it with an Azure cloud service project in Visual Studio.
 To create the associated cloud service project, open the shortcut menu for the project for your web application, and then choose Convert, **Convert to Azure Cloud Service Project**.

 1. After the cloud service project is added to your solution, open the same shortcut menu again and then choose **Publish**.
 For more information about how to enable applications for Azure, see [How to: Migrate and Publish a Web Application to an Azure Cloud Service from Visual Studio](https://msdn.microsoft.com/zh-cn/library/azure/hh420322.aspx).

 >[AZURE.NOTE] Be sure to start Visual Studio with administrator credentials (Run As Administrator).

-1. When you’re ready to publish your application, open the shortcut menu for the Azure cloud service project, and then choose **Publish**.
+1. When you're ready to publish your application, open the shortcut menu for the Azure cloud service project, and then choose **Publish**.
 The following steps show the Publish Azure Application wizard.

 ## Choosing Your Subscription